 Not sure what to do with your old appliance?
 Recycle it.
 Don’t salvage and resell it—that only passes the electricity—hogging appliance along to someone else.
 Check with your utility company or local home center for programs for appliance pickup and recycling.

 Service your air conditioner: Save up to $65 a year

+Keep your window or central air conditioner tuned up so it runs at peak efficiency.
 Every two or three years, call in a pro to check the electrical parts and the refrigerant.

 Kill energy vampires: Save up to $100 a year